browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

 The STDCL interface now provides run-time inter-process device management, whereby environment variables can be used to create platform behaviors for typical multi-GPU (or multi-device in general) use cases.
 A typical example is assigning one GPU to each MPI process on a multi-GPU platform.
-It is certainly possible to have the MPI processes work out for themselves who should be using a particular device on a node with multiple devices, such a solution is inelegant.
+While it is certainly possible to have the MPI processes work out for themselves who should be using a particular device on a node with multiple devices, such a solution is inelegant.
 STDCL provides a better way.
 Assume we have a platform with 2 GPUs per node and we intend to launch 2 MPI processes per node.
 We would like each MPI process to have its own GPU.
-To achieve this simply set the environment variables,
+To achieve this, simply set the environment variables,

 	export STDGPU_MAX_NDEV=1;